Deep Canvassing and The Power of Active Listening

 - Shift your purpose to one of understanding: Before canvassers start talking about themselves or their cause, they spend time learning more about what the voter thinks and feels.
 They provide ample time for the voter to speak, and their follow-up questions reserve judgment and open up the conversation.
 Even when canvassers hear something offensive from a voter, they withhold judgment and continue to listen.

 As mediators, we adopt this mindset too.
 Our goal, especially at the beginning of a mediation, is to learn more about what parties care about and need.
-To do this, we give parties ample time and space to talk and drive the conversation so that we can focus on their specific interests and needs.
+To do this, we give parties ample space to drive the conversation so that we can focus on their specific interests and needs.
 We also do our best to be neutral and manage our biases, letting our judgment take a backseat while we focus on understanding a different point of view.

 - Confirm understanding and draw out interests: Deep canvassers do more than listen.
 They show that they are listening by summarizing what they heard to confirm understanding.
 In particular, the canvasser in the TEDx video was able to identify one of the voter’s key interests in opposing transgender protections – specifically, that he finds comfort knowing that there are only men in the bathroom with him.
 Once the canvasser identifies the interest of comfort, two important things happen.
 First, the voter is visibly excited that someone understands the real concern behind his opposition.
 Second, the canvasser is able to focus the conversation around the voter’s specific concern, allowing them to more effectively influence the voter’s opinion.